Deficiency Letter: Complete FDA Response Guide for Regulatory Professionals

 Regulatory impact:

-- Does not require application withdrawal
+- Does not necessarily require application withdrawal

 Monitor the timing of your deficiency letter's issuance.
 If you receive it early in review (months 2-4), FDA likely identified genuine gaps that need substantive work.
 If you receive it late (months 6-8), it may indicate FDA's review discovered issues overlooked during pre-submission validation-a signal to strengthen your internal validation processes before your next submission.